-Mrs. Saunders’ human services career includes work in a supervisory capacity at several agencies.
-She supervised several Community Living Arrangements (CLAs) at Lynch Community Homes of Montgomery Co. (now KenCrest), and she also supervised a sheltered workshop program for individuals who were hearing and vision impaired at Overbrook School for the Blind.
+Mrs. Saunders also has a robust background in human services, having held supervisory positions at several agencies.
+She managed Community Living Arrangements (CLAs) at Lynch Community Homes of Montgomery County (now KenCrest) and oversaw a workshop program for individuals who are hearing and vision impaired at Overbrook School for the Blind.

-Mrs. Saunders is passionate about children having access to quality public education.
-She feels both honored and privileged to serve on the board for several schools within American Paradigm Schools.
-She is a proud parent of two children – both of who are alumni of First Philadelphia Preparatory Charter School, the first American Paradigm School.
+She holds a degree in Behavioral Health from Jefferson University, where she graduated Summa Cum Laude.
+Mrs. Saunders is deeply committed to ensuring that all children have access to quality public education.
+Since 2003, Mrs. Saunders has served on the board of several schools within the American Paradigm Schools network.
+She is also the proud parent of two children who are alumni of First Philadelphia Preparatory Charter School, the first school in the American Paradigm Schools network.

 Dr. Ronald W. Whitaker, II is the Culturally Responsive Pedagogy Assistant Professor of Education at Cabrini University.
 In this role, he is intentional about incorporating culturally responsive tenets into Cabrini’s undergraduate and graduate education programs.
 At Cabrini, he also serves as the Assistant Dean in the School of Education, Director of District and School Relations, and Director for the Center for Urban Education, Equity, and Improvement (CUEEI).